Discovering Magenta

-The next day, over coffee, Henry is demonstrating a self-defense move to Katrina and they wind up in each other’s arms.
-At this point, Katrina confides more of her past to Henry, including the terrifying knowledge that before she went into her catatonic state, she recognized her brother in a supermarket.
+Henry and Katrina continue bonding, as Katrina talks of her fear being insane (DAYS OF MADNESS).
+Henry explains his idea that happiness may be like the color magenta – not existing in the real world, but created inside oneself.
+Later, Cole talks of his wish to somehow save Rose (CHOOSE YOUR OWN ADVENTURE).
+Katrina confides more of her past to Henry, including the terrifying knowledge that before she went into her catatonic state, she recognized her brother in a supermarket.
 Henry tries to comfort her, but Katrina explains that she can never truly relax (HE’S OUT THERE NOW).
+They end up in each others’ arms.

 A Demo CD of the score and full script is available to interested parties.
 We have pressed a limited edition run of 500 CDs.
 We are making only 250 of these available for sale.
 They feature 4 performers who sing the 5 roles.
 The price is $15 .
 Send check or money order to Michael Bitterman, 29 Paradise Way, Saugerties, NY 12477.